-KU students have full access to ATLA (American Theological Library Association) for their bible and theological research and preparing their assignments.
-Any current students have the right to use and access to the service as well as using the library in the campus.
+KUP students have full access to LMS for their bible and theological research and preparing their assignments.
+Any current students have the right to use and access to the service as well as using the library on the campus.
 They must show their students ID or proof of their current enrollment status.
 If they need the ID, students can contact the librarian or staff.